Ray Theory of Waves: Appendix: Derivation of the Wavefront Equation

-Consider a ray incident on a curved surface $\Gamma$ (blue in Fig. \ref{fig:FrontCurvCurv3D}) at a point $O$.
-When an adjacent ray passing by the point $A$ on the incident wavefront $\Sigma$ (black in Fig. \ref{fig:FrontCurvCurv3D}) reaches the diopter at $H$, the ray refracted at $O$ arrives at $E$ on the refracted wavefront $\Sigma'$ (green in Fig. \ref{fig:FrontCurvCurv3D}).
-We note $B$ as the projection point of $A$ on the tangent plane of $\Sigma$, $C$ and $G$ the projection points of $H$ respectively on $\Gamma$ and $\Sigma$'.
+Consider a ray incident on an object surface $\Gamma$ at a point $O$ (Fig. \ref{fig:FrontCurvCurv3D}).
+When an adjacent ray passing by the point $A$ on the incident wavefront $\Sigma$ reaches the surface at $H$, the ray refracted at $O$ arrives at $E$ on the refracted wavefront $\Sigma'$.
+We note $B$ as the projection point of $A$ on the tangent plane of $\Sigma$, $C$ and $G$ the projection points of $H$ respectively on the tangent planes of $\Gamma$ and $\Sigma'$.
 The curvature of the surface $\Sigma$ is described by its curvature matrix $\Curv{Q}_i$ in the base $(\umbu_1,\umbu_2)$.
 Similarly, the curvatures of $\Sigma'$ and $\Gamma$ are described respectively by their curvature matrices $\Curv{Q}_r$ and $\Curv{C}$ in the corresponding bases $(\umbs_1,\umbs_2)$ and $(\umbv_1,\umbv_2)$ (not presented in the figure for clarity).
-According to the differential geometry, in the vicinity of the tangent point, the distance between the point on the curved surface and the projected point on the tangent surface can be expressed as function of the curvature matrix.
+According to the differential geometry, in the vicinity of tangent point, the distance between a point on the curved surface and the projected point on the tangent plane can be expressed as function of the curvature matrix.
 So, the infinitesimal distances $\delta_i=\overline{AB}$, $\delta_r=\overline{HG}$ and $\delta_c=\overline{HC}$ are given by

 where $\mbt_i=\overrightarrow{OB}$, $\mbt_r=\overrightarrow{EG}$ and $\mbt_c=\overrightarrow{OC}$.
 The prime $^T$ stands for the transpose of a matrix.
 Note that the quantities $\delta$ and $\mbt$ are all infinitely small, but the differential symbol $d$ of $d\delta$ and $d\mbt$ is omitted here for clarity.